Aarhus University Seal

 Getting here

-Begin your adventure abroad by travelling green from your very own door doorstep by taking the train, bus or a carpool while exploring the world and meeting new people.
+Begin your adventure abroad by travelling green from your very own doorstep by taking the train, bus or a carpool while exploring the world and meeting new people.

 Advantages: